-- a.
-Indecent Conduct: lewd or indecent conduct; or distribution of obscene or libelous written or electronic material. - b.
-Violence: physical abuse of any person (including dating violence, domestic violence or sexual violence) on West Georgia Technical College premises or at technical college-sponsored or technical college-supervised functions, including physical actions which threaten or endanger the health or safety of any such persons.
+a.
+Indecent Conduct: disorderly, lewd, or indecent conduct, including public physical or verbal action; language commonly considered offensive (not limited to, but including profanity); or distribution of obscene or libelous written or electronic material b.
+Violence: mental or physical abuse of any person (including dating violence, domestic violence or sexual violence) on West Georgia Technical College premises or at technical college-sponsored or technical college-supervised functions, including physical actions which threaten or endanger the health or safety of any such persons.
 This includes fighting and/or other disruptive behavior, which includes any action or threat of violence which endangers the peace, safety, or orderly function of the technical college, its facilities, or persons engaged in the business of the technical college.
-Note: certain physical abuse may also be considered unlawful harassment. - c.
-Harassment: The technical college prohibits unlawful conduct based on race, color, creed, national or ethnic origin, gender, religion, disability, age, genetic information, political affirmation or belief, disabled veteran, veteran of the Vietnam Era or citizenship status addressed directly to any individual or group that has the purpose or effect of unreasonably and objectively interfering with that individual or group's: (1) performance, (2) work or educational environment or (3) ability to participate in an educational program or activity.
+Note: certain physical abuse may also be considered unlawful harassment.

+c.
+Harassment: any act, comment, behavior, or clothing which is of a sexually suggestive, harassing, offensive, or intimidating nature or unlawful conduct based on race, color, creed, national or ethnic origin, gender, religion, disability, age, genetic information, political affirmation or belief that interferes with a group or individual's: (1) performance, (2) work or educational environment or (3) ability to participate in an educational program or activities.
+This also includes unlawful conduct against groups such as disabled veterans, veterans of the Vietnam Era or anyone based on their citizenship status.
 The technical college also prohibits stalking, or other behavior which objectively and unreasonably interferes with another's legal rights or creates an objectively intimidating, hostile, or offensive environment.
 (This also includes the display of or navigation to pornography and other inappropriate websites and materials and inappropriate behavior on social media and/or networking applications.)
-Impermissible harassment may include verbal, non-verbal and/or physical conduct. - d.
-Disruption: prohibits activities not otherwise protected by law including the First Amendment to the Constitution of the United States of America, which intentionally obstructs or interrupts teaching, research, administration, disciplinary proceedings or other technical college activities, including public service functions and other duly authorized activities on West Georgia Technical College premises or at the college-sponsored activity sites. - e.
+Impermissible harassment may include verbal, non-verbal and/or physical conduct.

+d.
+Disruption: prohibits activities not otherwise protected by law including the First Amendment to the Constitution of the United States of America, which intentionally obstructs or interrupts teaching, research, administration, disciplinary proceedings or other technical college activities, including public service functions and other duly authorized activities on West Georgia Technical College premises or at the college-sponsored activity sites.

+e.
 Failure to Comply: Failure to comply with lawful directions of technical college officials and/or failure to identify oneself to these persons when requested to do so.

-Professionalism
+2. Professionalism